 Aap kaise ho vs. Aap kaise hai

 Lots of people have asked me, “what’s the difference between aap kaise ho vs. aap kaise hai”?
-First, let me say they are both accepted in everyday conversational Hindi.
+Both are accepted in everyday conversational Hindi.
 Even though, aap kaise ho is more common, I teach my students, aap kaise hai”.

 Why?